 Visitors are kindly asked to observe the safe distance floor markers in front of the ticket desk and for the waiting lines.

-No more than 224 people (visitors and staff) are allowed in the museum at any one time:
+No more than 477 people (visitors and staff) are allowed in the museum at any one time under normal circumstances:

 No more than

-All visitors are kindly requested to observe the recommended distance of 2 metres apart throughout their visit.
+The limits for each room shall not apply during events.
+All visitors are kindly requested to observe the recommended distance of 1.5 metres apart throughout their visit.
 This also applies to the seating provided.

 3. Events, guided tours, workshops

-- if the social distancing rules (2 m apart/10 m2 per person) can be observed,or,
+- if the social distancing rules can be observed

-- if this is not possible (e.g. guided tours with min.
-4 m2 per person), if the contact details (first and last name, telephone no., date and time) of all participants are known (or at least those of the teacher or leader for school parties or groups).
+- if the contact details (first and last name, telephone no., postal code, date and time) of all participants are known (or those of the teacher or group leader in the case of school parties and groups).

-- Every event above and beyond a guided tour or workshop will have its own special protection concept that visitors can view at the ticket desk.
+Other events shall be subject to a separate protection concept that visitors can view at the ticket desk.

 Cleaning crews shall be equipped with personal protective equipment (gloves, poss. masks) and suitable cleaning products.